 Intense romance is her favorite pastime, which can lead to procreativity in the form of a literal child, or metaphorically in the creative process.
 As a result of her passionate involvement, participates in many dynamic, creative projects, and is a force for change.
 She sets goals and responsibilities aside, and is spontaneous, fully present in the moment, flirtatious, enjoying her body, giving herself to pleasure and play.
 It is Aphrodite who finds the child-care so that there can be romantic getaways.
 The women who are in touch with their inner Aphrodite are not necessarily beautiful, but they are comfortable with their own sensuality and sexuality, which draws and charms their partners.

-Dionysus was a traveler, and wherever he went he planted and taught the cultivation of grape vines.
+Dionysus was a traveler, and wherever he went he planted and taught the cultivation of grapevines.
 His following was primarily women who were drawn to leave their ordinary lives to revel in nature and touch the ecstatic.
-His followers met with him in the mountains, to worship by entering into ecstatic states enhanced by dancing to highly emotional, frenzied music and wine, leaving the rational behind.
-He was a mystic, and encouraged that which is irrational and dreamy in his followers.
-He, like Aphrodite is emotional, intense, sensual and sexual.
+His followers met with him in the mountains, to worship by entering into ecstatic states enhanced by dancing to highly emotional, frenzied music and wine, leaving the rationale behind.
+He was a mystic and encouraged that which is irrational and dreamy in his followers.
+He, like Aphrodite, is emotional, intense, sensual, and sexual.
 He is vibrantly youthful no matter what his age.

 The power of intention will assist us to invoke the presence of Aphrodite and Dionysus.
 We can help the process along if we commit ourselves to step outside of our usual roles.
 We may go away to a different environment, wear unusual clothing, drink a bit of wine, and participate in a sensual dance.
 If we set a context and make sure that these archetypes know that they are welcome, they will arrive.
 The part of a woman who is identified with Aphrodite and the part of a man who is identified with Dionysus bursts with a lust for life.
 Her seductive nature makes her man feel attractive, special, and sexy.

-We can also lay down the boundaries that work for us, so that the lusty energy stays within the bounds that are consistent with our value system.
+We can also lay down the boundaries that work for us so that the lusty energy stays within the bounds that are consistent with our value system.
 Their erotic nature can be contained inside reasonable boundaries so that there is no harm done.
 The erotic spark of these two archetypes travels back and forth, enlivening our relationship.
 Both are willing to risk for love.
-We could use these fine models to learn how to revel more.
-It’s fun, and will bring vitality to our lives.
-Invoking the presence of Aphrodite and Dionysus will expand the experimentation, playfulness, pleasure and joy that sex can bring to a relationship.
+We could use these fine models to learn how to reveal more.
+It’s fun and will bring vitality to our lives.
+Invoking the presence of Aphrodite and Dionysus will expand the experimentation, playfulness, pleasure, and joy that sex can bring to a relationship.
 Do you dare to find out if it will work for you?

 Linda and Charlie Bloom are excited to announce the release of their third book, Happily Ever After . . . and 39 Other Myths about Love: Breaking Through to the Relationship of Your Dreams.